 5. Cost overruns:

 Cost savings is one of the top reasons for businesses to outsource their IT development.
 However, you can face cost overruns if you work with a bad vendor.
-This type of vendors tends to offer a very low initial hourly rate, which may be appealing, but they then take longer to complete very ordinary tasks and make more errors, which leads to a much higher final price tag in the end.
+This type of vendor tends to offer a very low initial hourly rate, which may be appealing, but they then take longer to complete very ordinary tasks and make more errors, which leads to a much higher final price tag in the end.

 How can you avoid the risk of cost overruns?

 - Define a clear scope of work at the beginning.
 Increased scope of work is one of the leading causes of project cost overruns.
-When you plan for one set of deliverables but, over time, you want to add more into the set, that will lead to cost overruns.
+When you plan for one set of deliverables but, over time, you want to add more to the set, that will lead to cost overruns.